My Father was invading Italy on the day I was born, in September 1943.

 Taken at the Queen's Birthday Parade, HMS Ganges in 1959.

-Royal Navy Officer and an Essex farmer's daughter, I trained for the sea aboard
+The eldest Son of a Royal Navy Officer and an Essex farmer's daughter, I trained for the sea aboard the Incorporated Thames Nautical Training College Worcester.

 I was a reluctant Worcester Cadet - eventually attaining the rank of Cadet Captain, Yeoman of Signals, Cutter Coxswain and Queen's Standard Bearer for London's East End Boroughs.
 I cannot say, in all honesty, that I enjoyed my time aboard Worcester.
 Joining in 1957 at the age of 14, the ship's brutal regime was difficult to accept - particularly the bullying.
 My ambition, up to then, had been to follow my Grandfather into farming.
 Also as a Corporal, in the 4th Essex Cadet Regiment, it had been my intention to transfer to the Yeomanry at the earliest opportunity.
 In those far off days, however, one did as one's Father commanded.